ZZZEPOCHE/about/README.md

 	 Simmons, D. (1989–1997).
 Hyperion Cantos.
 Doubleday.
     Watts, P. (2006).
 Blindsight and Echopraxia.
 Tor Books.

-All repositories are available at https://github.com/ZZZEPOCHE and were archived as final static references in April 2026.
+All repositories are available at https://github.com/ZZZEPOCHE and were archived (except "EPOCHGUAD") as final static references in April 2026.
 Materials are provided under MIT license with full disclaimers.
 They are intended strictly for defensive safety use by those who prioritize verifiable control, epistemic rigor, and long-term robustness over short-term seamlessness.

 **Final Purpose**